hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 Recall that the static `centers` and `ranges` objects in the JSON `info` header cannot contain null or fill values.

-### 3.6.16 The stringType Object to Serve Images and File Names as URIs
+### 3.6.16 The stringType Object

 The optional `stringType` object allows servers to indicate that a string parameter has a special interpretation.
-In general, a string parameter in a dataset has short values from an enumerated set, such as status values ("good", "bad", "calibrating") or data classification labels ("flare", "CME", "quiet").
-Note that a special `stringType` is not intended to hold conglomerate numerical values combined into  strings which require special interpretation.
+In general, a string parameter in a dataset has values from an enumerated set, such as status values ("good", "bad", "calibrating") or data classification labels ("flare", "CME", "quiet").
+Note that a special `stringType` is not intended to hold conglomerate numerical values combined into
+strings which require special interpretation.

 Currently, the only special `stringType` allowed is a URI.
 This allows HAPI to serve a time series of references to resources (pointed to by the URIs), and then each URI entity can be separately retrieved by a client that knows how to utilize specific URIs.
-A generic HAPI client is not expected to be able to necessarily interpret all possible kinds of URIs.
-A common use case will be the listing of images, so there is some expectation that many HAPI clients would be able to retrieve and display a time series of images.
+A generic HAPI client is not expected to be able to interpret all possible kinds of URIs.
+A common use case will be the listing of images, so there is some expectation that many HAPI clients would be able to retrieve and display a time series of images in typical formats.

 The value of the `stringType` attribute can either be the string `uri` or an object that is a dictionary with `uri` as the key and a value that is another object with three optional elements: `mediaType`, `scheme`, and `base`.
 Thus a `stringType` will have one of the following forms:

 ```javascript
 "stringType": "uri"